 Loop10 Concert: For the Earth

 A UGA composers tradition, the Loop10 concert series takes place once a year (and sometimes once a semester).
 Once a topic is chosen, select composers are given two weeks to write a work, gather performers, and put on a concert.
 This fall, our composers stepped up our Loop10 game by collaborating with ecologists for UGA's Integrative Conservation Conference in September 2018.
 Videos are below (for more information on program notes and performers, please follow the embedded Youtube links):

 Music Composition at UGA

-The Hugh Hodgson School of Music’s composition and theory area features internationally recognized faculty, attracting talented young composers and theorists from the United States and abroad.
+The Hugh Hodgson School of Music’s composition and theory area features internationally recognized faculty, attracting talented student composers and theorists from the United States and abroad.

-Composition and theory students at the Hodgson School enjoy countless opportunities to present their work, including frequent Student Composers Association recitals and chamber music performances, and research symposia.
+Composition and theory students at the Hodgson School enjoy countless opportunities to present their work, including frequent Student Composers Association recitals and chamber music performances, research symposia, and opportunities with visiting guest musicians.
 Additionally, students have the opportunity to participate in and collaborate with the Hodgson School's numerous small chamber ensembles, orchestras, bands, and choirs.

 For more information on composition and theory academic programs, click here.